Anson-Jiaqi/Move_File/README.md

 "path" is the folder which contain all the image files.
 "target" is the folder where you want to put your Two-level hierarchy folder.
 "types" is the arrangement types.
-"x" and "y" is the coordinates of your image set.
+"x" and "y" are the coordinates of your image set.